A Place for Us: Plot

 Rafiq comes home one night with the news that Abbas has died in a car accident.
 Both Hadia and Amar join Rafiq in the car to stop by the Ali house to grieve with the family.
 Amar stops by Amira’s (Abbas's younger sister) room, both of them finding the slightest comfort in each other’s presence.

 Layla travels back home to Hyderabad, India without the rest of her family.
 She seeks comfort in her prayers and love for God.
-Amar gets into a fight at school when three boys corner him in the locker rooms and tell him to go back to his country.
+Amar gets into a fight at school after the September 11 attacks when three boys corner him in the locker room and tell him to go back to his country.
 They tell him that Rafiq looks like a terrorist, and Amar throws the first punch at one of the boys.
-When Rafiq is called by the school nurse to come get him, Amar wished his mother was there to get him instead.
+When Rafiq is called by the school nurse to come get him, Amar wishes his mother was there to get him instead.

-During a wedding of someone from their community, Amira and Amar meet to go on a private walk on the seventieth floor.
-Amar recalls a guy named Simon, who survived the car accident that Abbas was in.
-He follows him to party and drinks beer for the first time.
-He debates telling Amira but does not want to impact the way she thinks of him.
+During the wedding of a member of their community, Amira and Amar meet to go on a private walk on the seventeenth floor.
+Amar recalls a guy named Simon, who survived the car accident Abbas died in.
+He follows him to a party and drinks beer for the first time.
+He debates telling Amira but does not want to change the way she thinks of him.

 Months before Hadia’s graduation, she takes her younger siblings to an ice cream shop.
 Amar confides in his sisters; he tells them that he feels as if he no longer belongs at school due to being a Muslim.
-At the masjid, he struggles to listen in on religious lectures.
-He recalls the time him and Abbas discussed religious stories and how they would someday leave and create a life for themselves.
+At the masjid, he struggles to listen to religious lectures.
+He recalls the time he and Abbas discussed religious stories and how they would someday leave and create a life for themselves.

-Layla finds a box in Amar’s room containing a photo of Amira, she panics and thinks that Amira will be a distraction for Amar.
+Layla finds a box in Amar’s room containing photos of Amira.
+She panics, thinking that Amira will be a distraction for Amar.
 This results in her going to the Ali house to talk to Amira’s mom to expose their children’s relationship.
 Amira’s parents force her to end things with Amar, due to his bad reputation.